-If you’re serious about investing, you know that price tracking is critical to success.
+If you’re serious about investing and want to know how to make a passive income, you know that price tracking is critical to success.
 I’m always looking to minimize costs, so I don’t purchase any paid portfolio tracking apps.
 I use Google Sheets for tracking my crypto portfolio.
+If you are a buy and hold investor, a hodl stock company can help you ensure that your investment is going the direction you planned.

-In this article, I will show you how to use the free crypto currency price API from CryptoCompare inside of your Google Sheets crypto portfolio.
+In this article, I will show you how to do research by bitcoin news nowuse the free crypto currency price API from CryptoCompare inside of your Google Sheets crypto portfolio.
 I will provide you with the Google Script you need to use and instructions on how to implement it, so no coding knowledge is necessary.
+And if you want to diversify your investments, you can try fx trading by VT markets.

 To start off with I’ll assume you have a simple crypto portfolio in Google Sheets.
 For example, something that looks like this:

 What is this spreadsheet missing?
-Why, the real time price surely!
+Why, the real time price from cryptocurrency news today surely!

 How To Add Real Time Crypto Prices To Google Sheet